liam-wiltshire/talks/postgres/content.md

 ???

-- These examples are by no means exaustive
+- These examples are by no means exhaustive
 - Testing on a pretty standard server
+- Just gives a rough idea of performance
 - Using a modified version of a dummy 'employee' database with c.
 300,000 records

 ---